sailpoint-oss/developer.sailpoint.com/products/idn/docs/identity-now/transforms/operations/lookup.md

     string the transform returns if it matches the key.

     :::tip
-    A default key must be specified otherwise an error will be returned if there are no matching values in your table.
+    A default key must be specified.
+Otherwise, an error will be returned if there are no matching values in your table.
     :::